About the magazine

 If you quote any published material, include a photocopy of the original pages and identify the source of the quote by full title, publication, and publisher.
 The Baptist Bulletin generally treats these citations as “fair use.”
 If you quote a poem or song lyrics or if you submit any artwork, images, or photos, it is your responsibility to obtain permission to print these.
 Include the permission letter with your submitted manuscript.

 After the article proposal has been accepted, we encourage authors to submit photos, suggest sources for existing photos, or discuss custom photography to support the story.
-We welcome clear, sharp photographic prints, slides, or high-resolution digital files at 300 dpi.
-After approval from the managing editor, these pictures can be mailed or e-mailed to the photo director.
-For imagery that already exists but is not owned by the author, please inform the managing editor of its location, owner, and copyright when submitting your manuscript.
+We welcome clear, sharp photographic prints or high-resolution digital files at 300 dpi.
+For imagery that already exists but you do not own, please inform us of its location, owner, and copyright when submitting your manuscript.